Mpox: Frequently Asked Questions

 OHSU experts recommend that you avoid:

 Anyone can get the virus.
-But most cases have been in men, and mostly among men who have sex with men, according to the WHO.
+Most cases in the 2022 outbreak were in men, and mostly among men who have sex with men.

 People who have not gotten a smallpox vaccine also may be more vulnerable to the virus, the CDC says.
 The United States stopped routine smallpox vaccinations in 1972.